Your credit reports contain information about where you live, how you pay your bills, and any public records that you may have.

 I told him I had no idea how to do it and he told me there was a company that could do it for me – all I had to do was pay a small fee and they would take care of everything else.
 Since I knew how important it is to have a high credit score, I decided to give Lexington Law a try.

 I called Lexington Law and they helped me out.
-They got a couple of the items from my past credit card debt removed and my credit score was on the road to recovery.
+They got a couple of the items from my past credit card debt removed and my credit was on the road to recovery.

-It took several months to get my credit score where it needed to be, but I was finally able to qualify for a home loan.
+It took several months to get my credit where it needed to be, but I was finally able to qualify for a home loan.
 I moved into my new place a couple of years ago and have loved it ever since!
-I’m so grateful that I was able to improve my credit score with the help of Lexington Law.
+I’m so grateful that I was able to improve my credit with the help of Lexington Law.

 I Raised My Credit Score Over 200 Points!